 Q: What if my trip gets cancelled, or cut short because of advice from the FCO / WHO?

-However, we recommend you contact your travel agent, travel provider or airline (EU Regulation EC 261/2004 covers most regulations for air travel) regarding the best option in altering your trip.
+We recommend you contact your travel agent, travel provider or airline (EU Regulation EC 261/2004 covers most regulations for air travel) regarding the best option in altering your trip.
 Some travel providers may provide penalty free options to amend travel arrangements and we recommend you contact them for further details.
-You must take all reasonable steps to mitigate your out of pocket expenses.

 If you're still unsure about your own BMC travel insurance coverage please email our team at: email@example.com